ShipChain/engine/docs/Primitives.md

 - Price
 - Expiration Date

-An Item can contain a links to a single:
+An Item can contain a link to a single:

 - Product